In Association with Amazon.com

 Nemilovaná: Z deníku sedmnáctileté Perly Sch.
 (1979) came out first in English translation.
 The story written in a form of a diary, was set in Terezin concentration camp, and told of a young Jewish woman, who is forced to prostitution.
 Like the female protagonist in Modlitba pro Katerinu Horovitzovou, she exercises freedom, when all hope is gone, in the act of choosing.

-Fore further reading; Arnošt Lustig by Haman, Aleš (1995); 'Lustig, Arnost,' in World Authors 1985-1990, edited by Vineta Colby (1995); A 'A Conversation with Arnošt Lustig' by Rob Trucks and Arnošt Lustig, New England Review, Vol. 20, No. 4 (Fall, 1999); 'Lustig, Arnošt' by David Patterson, in Encyclopedia of Holocaust Literature, edited by David Patterson, Alan L. Berger, and Sarita Cargas (2002; 'Lustig, Arnošt' by Jeanie M. Tietjen, in The Routledge Encyclopedia of Jewish Writers of the Twentieth Century, edited by Sorrel Kerbel (2003) ); 'Arnošt Lustig,' in A Handbook of Czech Prose Writing, 1940-2005 by Bohuslava Bradbrook (2007); Arnošt Lustig zadním vchodem by František Cinger (2009); The Holocaust Novel by Efraim Sicher (2013); Forms of Exile in Jewish Literature and Thought: Twentieth-century Central Europe and Movement to America by Bronislava Volková (2021)
+Fore further reading; Arnošt Lustig by Aleš Haman (1995); 'Lustig, Arnost,' in World Authors 1985-1990, edited by Vineta Colby (1995); 'A Conversation with Arnošt Lustig' by Rob Trucks and Arnošt Lustig, New England Review, Vol. 20, No. 4 (Fall, 1999); 'Lustig, Arnošt' by David Patterson, in Encyclopedia of Holocaust Literature, edited by David Patterson, Alan L. Berger, and Sarita Cargas (2002; 'Lustig, Arnošt' by Jeanie M. Tietjen, in The Routledge Encyclopedia of Jewish Writers of the Twentieth Century, edited by Sorrel Kerbel (2003); 'Arnost Lustig (1926-)' by Joshua L. Charlson, in Holocaust Literature: An Encyclopedia of Writers and Their Work: Volume II, edited by S. Lillian Kremer (2003); 'Arnošt Lustig,' in A Handbook of Czech Prose Writing, 1940-2005 by Bohuslava Bradbrook (2007); Arnošt Lustig zadním vchodem by František Cinger (2009); The Holocaust Novel by Efraim Sicher (2013); Forms of Exile in Jewish Literature and Thought: Twentieth-century Central Europe and Movement to America by Bronislava Volková (2021)

 Selected works: